mgubi/texmacs/src/README.md

 At this point performance is good.
 TeXmacs/S7 compiles the full user manual in 20 sec while TeXmacs/Guile-1.8 in 15 sec.
 However there should be some margin for improvement.
 S7 is much faster than Guile 1.8 in standard benchmarks.

+Update 4.1.2021: I've found a trick to improve lookup of symbols in S7 and now TeXmacs/S7 compiles the manual in the same time as TeXmacs/Guile (15 sec).
+Moreover startup time is reduced by half.
+So we have similar performances in these tasks.

 For the standard r7rs benchmarks [here](https://github.com/ecraven/r7rs-benchmarks) I got the following results on my MacBook Air (2019).

 | test    | S7      | Guile1.8.8  | Guile3.0.4    |